Regression-type analysis for block maxima on block maxima: Simulation study

 \subsection{Monte Carlo simulations}

 To conduct a simulation study we generate $500$ Monte Carlo samples of sizes $n=5000$ and $n=10000$ resulting in $k=250$ and $k=500$ for the three scenarios described in Section~\ref{prelim}.
-We use the MCMC algorithm as described in Section \ref{one-shot} with the same prior on $v_{\alpha}$'s.
+We use the MCMC algorithm as described in Section \ref{one-shot} with the same prior on $\pi_{\alphab}$'s.
 The performance of our methods will be visualized via a comparison of posterior mean estimates of the regression lines with the true regression lines $L_q$ for a few fixed $q \in (0,1)$.
 We focus on the region $x \in (0,20]$ as the bivariate extreme value concentrates most of its mass (at least $90$\%) in the set $(0,20]\times(0,20]$.

-The regression lines corresponding to the described scenarios for $k=500$ are shown in Figure~\ref{mc500} respectively; a similar chart for $k = 250$ is available from the supplementary materials (Figure~\ref{mc250}).
-Figure~\ref{mc500} outlines that the model fits the data from Scenario~1 reasonably well and, for weaker dependent extremes (Scenario~2) and asymmetrically dependent extremes (Scenario 3), it provides relatively precise estimates for middle values of $q$, but has expected bias is visible for $q$ close to $0$ and $1$.
-Comparing different sample sizes (i.e.~comparing Figure~\ref{mc500} with Figure~\ref{mc250} in the supplementary material) we can observe that increasing sample size reduces the variation of estimates for all $q \in \{0.1,0.45,0.55,0.9\}$ and for all scenarios. {Overall, the difference in the performance for the considered scenarios is mainly related to the degree of association between extremes.
+The regression lines corresponding to the described scenarios for $k=500$ are shown in Figure~\ref{mc500}; a similar chart for $k = 250$ is available from the supplementary material (Figure~\ref{mc250}).
+Figure~\ref{mc500} outlines that the model fits the data from Scenario~1 reasonably well and, for weakly dependent extremes (Scenario~2) and asymmetrically dependent extremes (Scenario 3), it provides relatively precise estimates for middle values of $q$, but as expected it presents some bias for $q$ close to $0$ and $1$.
+Comparing different sample sizes (i.e.~comparing Figure~\ref{mc500} and Figure~\ref{mc250} in the supplementary material) we can observe that increasing sample size reduces the variation of estimates for all $q \in \{0.1,0.45,0.55,0.9\}$ and for all scenarios. {Overall, the difference in the performance for the considered scenarios is mainly related to the degree of association between extremes.
 For moderate-strongly dependent extremes with bell-shaped angular densities, as in Scenarios 1 and 3, we observe a reasonably good fit, whereas for weakly dependent extremes with $U$-shaped angular densities, as in Scenario 2, the estimates tend to be less accurate---as it is more challenging learning about the latter from data.}